Loading figure…

 Read twice and referred to the Committee on Finance.

-Why: Sponsoring the Foreign-Trade Zone Export Enhancement Act supports the broader goals of free trade and enhancing trade agreements, aligning with the stated position on trade.
+Why: Sponsoring the Foreign-Trade Zone Export Enhancement Act directly supports the stated position of promoting free trade and lower tariffs.

 View source →Apr 27, 2026 · Congress.gov